Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Experimental Evaluation

-\paragraph{Results and Discussion.} Evaluation is based on the following key metrics: \emph{training reward} -- the average returns over episodes during training; \emph{training success} -- the fraction of episodes during training that satisfy the ideal (repaired) guarantees: $G((\texttt{highwater} \land \neg \texttt{methane}) \to X(\texttt{pump}))$ (ideal \textbf{guarantee1}) and $G(\texttt{methane} \to X(\neg \texttt{pump}))$ (\textbf{guarantee2}); \emph{evaluation reward} -- the average returns over the final evaluation episodes; \emph{evaluation success} -- the fraction of evaluation episodes satisfying the ideal guarantees; \emph{evaluation overrides} -- the fraction of timesteps the shield replaces agent's actions.
-All metrics in Table \ref{tab:minepump-results} are reported over 10 random seeds with standard error (SE) bars.
+\textbf{Results and Discussion.} Evaluation is based on the following key metrics: \emph{training reward} -- the average returns over episodes during training; \emph{training success} -- the fraction of episodes during training that satisfy the ideal (repaired) guarantees: $G((\texttt{highwater} \land \neg \texttt{methane}) \to X(\texttt{pump}))$ (ideal \textbf{guarantee1}) and $G(\texttt{methane} \to X(\neg \texttt{pump}))$ (\textbf{guarantee2}); \emph{evaluation reward} -- the average returns over the final evaluation episodes; \emph{evaluation success} -- the fraction of evaluation episodes satisfying the ideal guarantees; \emph{evaluation overrides} -- the fraction of timesteps the shield replaces agent's actions.
+All metrics in Table \ref{tab:minepump-results} are reported over 10 random seeds with standard error (SE) bars or one standard deviation (std) where noted.

 In the training environment (where $\texttt{methane}$ and $\texttt{highwater}$ never co-occur), both static symbolic controllers achieve perfect compliance.
 However, only \textbf{Static Symbolic Contoller 2} retains compliance in deployment, since it was synthesized under the repaired specification -- though it does so at the expense of a much lower reward -- indicating that RL with a shield lifted to the full winning region $\mathcal{W}'$ is a better methodology in this case.